sarahishamsaied/WhatTheVox/README.md

 # Quick Overview

-***WhatTheVox!*** is a Java system that mainly focuses on dealing with users, managing cinema halls and printing movie tickets.
+***WhatTheVox!*** is cinema management system that is developed using Java.
+It mainly focuses on dealing with users, managing cinema halls and printing movie tickets.
 This project handles multi-layered access levels (Admin/User).

 ## Tools